yggdrasil-network/yggdrasil-network.github.io/_posts/2021-06-26-v0-4-prerelease-benchmarks.md

 ![mobility2_arrival_progress](/assets/images/2021-06-26/mobility2_arrival_progress.svg)
 ![mobility2_traffic_progress](/assets/images/2021-06-26/mobility2_traffic_progress.svg)

 The main feature to note is that, aside from having terrible reliability in this test, `v0.3.16` uses a ridiculous amount of bandwidth when mobility is involved.
 With `v0.4rc3`, the bandwith use drops to at or below around 10KBps, depending on how mobile things are.
-I'm fairly certain that most of this bandwith is still a reaction to mobility events in the network, because (as we're about to see) the bandwith use a pretty low in static networks.
+I'm fairly certain that most of this bandwith is still a reaction to mobility events in the network, because (as we're about to see) the bandwith use is pretty low in static networks.

 #### Scalability1